Georgina Verbaan: Politics

+In 2024 Verbaan joined other Dutch celebrities to participate in a series of videos by humanitarian organization Oxfram Novib calling for a permanent ceasefire to the Gaza war and humanitarian aid to Palestinians.

 Personal life

 Verbaan became involved with trumpeter Rob van de Wouw in 2009.
 In April 2010, show business newscast RTL Boulevard reported Verbaan was pregnant with the couple's first child.
-Verbaan gave birth to a daughter, Odilia Lilibet van de Wouw, on October 21, 2010.
+Verbaan gave birth to a daughter, Odilia Lilibet van de Wouw, on 21 October 2010.
 In June 2013 Georgina and Rob separated.